shanebp/BP-Profile-Message-UX-Free/readme.txt

 With this plugin you can stay on a profile page and send private or public messages to that member.

 This plugin uses the default WordPress 'thickbox' code.
+If you need...

+* the ability to style the overlay
+* adjust the javascript
-If you need the ability to style the overlay or adjust the javascript, , or prefer the use of ajax, you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/
+* or prefer the use of ajax

+... you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/